AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-integrations/api/wp-api.md

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product [!DNL Workfront] Proof.
+>This article refers to functionality in the standalone product [!DNL Workfront Proof].
 For information on proofing inside [!DNL Adobe Workfront], see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

 This section contains the following articles:

-* [The [!DNL Workfront] Proof API](../../../workfront-proof/wp-integrations/api/workfront-proof-api.md)
+* [The [!DNL Workfront Proof] API](../../../workfront-proof/wp-integrations/api/workfront-proof-api.md)